A speaker once started his seminar by holding up a $100 bill. “Who would like this $100 bill?” he asked.

 - The body, however, is finite, limited, and physical.
 Your soul will never die, but your body will eventually age and wither.

-If the soul and body are complete opposites, how do they manage to coexist as one?
-One would expect them to repel each other, like two opposite sides of a magnet.
+If the soul and body are diametrically opposed, how do they manage to coexist?
+One would expect them to repel each other like two opposite sides of a magnet.

 This is the powerful purpose of food.
 There needs to be something to keep your soul attached to your body, some kind of “glue.”
-Eating food generates the energy which keeps your neshama connected to your body.
-That is why the lack of eating has the opposite effect.
+Eating food generates the energy that keeps your neshama connected to your body.
+This is why the lack of eating has the opposite effect.
 What happens when you don’t eat?
 You become faint.
 What happens if you continue to fast?
 You will pass out.
-And if you still don’t eat, your soul will leave your body and you will die.
+And if you still don’t eat, your soul will leave your body, and you will die.
 Eating maintains the connection between your soul and your body; it is what keeps you alive.

-This is the depth behind the phrase “u’mafli la’asos – Who performs wonders,” that we recite in Asher Yatzar, after using the bathroom.
+This is the depth behind the phrase: “U’mafli la’asos – Who performs wonders,” that we recite in Asher Yatzar (the blessing we recite after using the bathroom).
 What “wonder” are we referring to?
-The Beis Yosef suggests that it is the wonderous paradox that our soul, infinitely transcendent, can remain connected to our bodies, a physical, finite vessel.
+Many commentators, such as the Beis Yosef, suggest that it is the wondrous paradox that our soul, infinitely transcendent, remains connected to our bodies, a physical, finite vessel.
 We mention this specifically after using the bathroom because we have just filtered out the unneeded parts of what we ate or drank, the very means of forging the connection between body and soul.

-We can now understand the concept of fasting, especially on the day of Yom Kippur.
+We can now understand the power of fasting, especially on the day of Yom Kippur.
 On Yom Kippur, we attempt to live as malachim, completely transcending the physical world.
-We therefore fast, allowing our soul to somewhat transcend our body, enabling us to experience one day of living in an angelic state.
+We therefore fast, allowing our soul to slightly disconnect from – and transcend – our body, enabling us to experience one day of living in an angelic state.

-This principle sheds light on all the issurim of Yom Kippur.
+This principle sheds light on all the issurim of Yom Kippur as well.
 We don’t engage in the physical world because Yom Kippur is a day of transcending the physical aspects of human experience.
 (Physical relations, eating, washing the body, and wearing perfume all require one to engage in the physical.)
 There is, however, one halacha that still requires elucidation: Why do we remove our shoes on Yom Kippur?